Lixulia/XCasesDump/README.md

 Xtension Public = The extension for the bmi.

+FOR STRAPS: I personally use custom straps made out of elastic, the winterx uses thicker 2in elastic, while summerx and the extensionx use 1in.

+FOR WIRE: I use 26 AWG Wire.

 OLD VERSIONS WILL NOT BE SEPERATED UNLESS REQUESTED!
 They take too much space, and since they are outdated, I dont see it as necassary.